gvalencia/project_template/README.md

 - Why trading blocks emerges?
 - What are the possible equibria in the international trade between two blocks?
 - How will win the currency wars?
-- How to design policies to prevent a currency wars?
+- How to design policies to prevent a currency war?
 - How currency wars affects the size of the firm?
 - In a currency war situations industries  become more concentrated than in other states?
-- Are state capitalism and huge multinational realted with a currency war scenario?
+- Are state capitalism and  transnacional companies  corrrelated with a currency war scenario?